 If you follow these techniques to close your presentation or speech, your customers and other audiences will be talking about what you said long after you have exited the stage, or emerged from behind the podium.
 Always end your speech or presentation with a big bang.

-This article has been written exclusively for ByteStart by Vinette Hoffman-Jackson, DTM, a member of Toastmasters International, a not-for-profit educational organisation that teaches public speaking and leadership skills through a worldwide network of meeting locations.
+This article has been written exclusively for ByteStart by Vinette Hoffman-Jackson, DTM, a member of Toastmasters International.
 With 400+ clubs and 10,000 members in the UK and Ireland, find your local club at Toastmasters.org